utfull/DugongDiagnosticPro/README.md

 - Network cards

 ## Where can I download it?
-You can download the latest release [here](https://github.com/DugongDiagnosticPro/DugongDiagnosticPro/releases).
+You can download the latest release from our website [www.dugong.in/dugong-diagnostic-pro](https://www.dugong.in/dugong-diagnostic-pro).

-### Nightly builds
-If you have a **GitHub** account, you can download nightly builds [here](https://github.com/DugongDiagnosticPro/DugongDiagnosticPro/actions).
-Otherwise, you can download the *latest* nightly build [here](https://nightly.link/DugongDiagnosticPro/DugongDiagnosticPro/workflows/master/master/DugongDiagnosticPro-net472.zip).

 ## How can I help improve it?
-The DugongDiagnosticPro team welcomes feedback and contributions!<br/>
+The Dugong Diagnostic Pro team welcomes feedback and contributions!<br/>
 You can check if it works properly on your motherboard.
 For many manufacturers, the way of reading data differs a bit, so if you notice any inaccuracies, please send us a pull request.
 If you have any suggestions or improvements, don't hesitate to create an issue.

 ## Developer information
 **Integrate the library in own application**
-1. Add the [LibreHardwareMonitorLib](https://www.nuget.org/packages/LibreHardwareMonitorLib/) NuGet package to your application.
+1. Add the DugongDiagnosticProLib NuGet package to your application.
 2. Use the sample code below.